 A word of caution.
 We often see patients who attempt to treat molluscum at home using herbal solutions or remedies offered online only to find that it has worsened their skin.
 The CDC also warns against self-treatment of molluscum without the advice of a healthcare provider

 If the bumps last longer than a few days, are worsening or irritating, an appointment with a Dermatologist should be made.
-At Advanced Specialty Care, Dermatologists Dr. Ken Egan, Jessica Mangiaracina, PA-C, Sarah Tullo, APRN and Dr. Rand Werbitt, offer pediatric and adult dermatology appointments in any of our Fairfield County Connecticut offices in Danbury, Norwalk, Ridgefield and Stamford.
+At Advanced Specialty Care, Dermatologists Dr. Ken Egan, Sarah Tullo, APRN and Dr. Rand Werbitt, offer pediatric and adult dermatology appointments in any of our Fairfield County Connecticut offices in Danbury, Norwalk, Ridgefield and Stamford.